ProjectCode3/iNote-Text-Editor-Application/README.md

 # iNote-Text-Editor-Application

+Created By ProjectCode3

-Copy of the original Windows notepad with extra added features
+A copy of the original Notepad text editor for Windows with extra added features

+Created in C#

+Using Visual Studio 2019 Windows Form Application